 These are all the upsides of the Telecommunication sector of India however, there is some low side as well which is necessary to solve.

-The Department of Telecommunication in India provides users who are facing difficulty with telecom operators in billing, charges, the charge imposed by the telecom operator, etc. to file a complaint against them.
+The Department of Telecommunication in India provides users who are facing difficulty with telecom operators in billing, charges, the charge imposed by the telecom company, etc. to file a complaint against the company.

 This is done through a grievance redressal mechanism set up by the Department of Telecommunications to address all the complaint which is not being resolved by the Telecom operators.

 In this article, we will discuss how to file a complaint against telecom Operators, using mail, phone numbers, web portals, etc.